restflow-org/modelgrep/README.md

     +-----------+-------------------------+------------------+

-We create new parser with special matching tokens to avoid escaping the curly braces which are now used to anchor the text to be parsed:
+We create a new parser and redefine the open and closing symbols used to indicate a variable to be extracted.
+In this example two characters are used to open `(-` and two characters are used to close `-)`.
+The curly braces are now free to be used in the template to anchor the text to be extracted:

     absorbWhiteSpaceSymbol: "~"
     _tokenMatcherPrefix: "(-"